 GLB.
 Each of the regulating agencies has the ability to enforce the GLB under the same enforcement mechanisms granted to the agencies under their otherwise applicable authorising statutes.
 In addition, individuals who obtain, attempt to obtain, cause to be disclosed or attempt to cause to be disclosed customer information of a financial institution relating to another person through a false, fictitious or fraudulent statement or representation, can be subject to fines and/or imprisoned for up to five years.
-If this crime or attempted crime is committed while violating another US law or as part of a pattern of illegal activity involving more than US\$100,000 (about EUR84,462) in a 12-month period, the perpetrator can be fined up to US\$500,000 (about EUR422,312) (if an individual) or US\$1 million (about EUR844,623) (if a company), and/or be imprisoned for a term of up to ten years.
+If this crime or attempted crime is committed while violating another US law or as part of a pattern of illegal activity involving more than US\$100,000 in a 12-month period, the perpetrator can be fined up to US\$500,000 (about EUR385,000) (if an individual) or US\$1 million (about EUR771,000) (if a company), and/or a prison term of up to ten years.

 COPPA.
-The FTC or state Attorney Generals can bring enforcement actions and impose civil penalties up to US\$10,000 (about EUR8,446) for each violation of the COPPA.
+The FTC or state Attorney Generals can bring enforcement actions and impose civil penalties up to US\$10,000 (about EUR7,700) for each violation of the COPPA.
 The FTC has brought a number of cases against websites collecting children's personal information, which have generally been settled in exchange for the modification of the charged operators' policies and payment of fines of tens of thousands of dollars.

 Privacy Act.
-Individuals affected by an agency's failure to comply with the Privacy Act can bring a civil action against the agency to recover actual damages sustained (in no case less than US\$1,000 (about EUR845)) and the costs of the action including lawyers' fees.
-In addition, there are criminal penalties (misdemeanour and a fine of no more than US\$5,000 (about EUR4,223)) for any employee or officer of an agency who:
+Individuals affected by an agency's failure to comply with the Privacy Act can bring a civil action against the agency to recover actual damages sustained (in no case less than US\$1,000 (about EUR771)) and the costs of the action including lawyers' fees.
+In addition, there are criminal penalties (misdemeanour and a fine of no more than US\$5,000 (about EUR3,900)) for any employee or officer of an agency who: